- Diseases, Disorders & Conditions»

 What Cancer Survivors Want People To Know

-Some people’s attitudes and words can make a cancer survivor’s eyes roll or force them to restrain an exasperated sigh.
+Some people’s attitudes and words can make a cancer survivor like my roll my eyes or force me to restrain an exasperated sigh.
 I have been a breast cancer patient and survivor since 2011.
 I have met many other people with cancer who share my feelings.

 First, we cancer survivors get that however people react to the knowledge that we have cancer, most of the time, they do what they do out of love and concern for us.
 Here is my perspective on some of the top things that I feel cancer survivors want people to know.

 As a writer who focuses on health topics, I often come across articles that promote herbs, foods, and exercise as a “cure” for cancer.
 Now, I am willing to try just about anything to keep the cancer monster from my door.
 I believe in herbs and alternate treatments, but I find a lot of the claims are far-fetched.
 Believe me, if there is a “cure” out there, we cancer survivors would go for it big time and the results would be splattered all over the media.

 Everyone’s cancer is different.
 What works for one person will not work for another.
 I do not mind hearing about remedies, but that does not mean I want the information shoved down my throat.
 I do believe in herbs and homeopathic medicine, and have found them effective in other areas of my life.
 I have consulted naturopathic doctors in the past.

 However, I was faced with a life-threatening, aggressive, Stage 3 form of breast cancer that required immediate treatment.
 I chose to undergo chemo in order to shrink the cancer as much as I could before surgery.